 Dartmouth’s flagship attraction has got to be its Steam Railway which runs 6.7 miles between Paignton and FKingswear, taking in some of the region’s most impressive coastal views.
 The popular Round Robin option includes a steam train journey, ferry trip, river cruise and bus ride and is a fantastic way to experience the coast and countryside in the area.
 Don’t worry if you’ve brought your dog along too, as he/she is also welcome aboard.

-One of Dartmouth’s most famous fans was crime writer Agatha Christie, whose family owned a holiday home on a hillside overlooking the River Dart.
+One of the areas most famous fans was crime writer Agatha Christie, whose family owned a holiday home on a hillside overlooking the River Dart.
 The house is now an extremely popular but very well maintained tourist attraction, accessibly by river or road.
 It is full of the family’s collections, from archaeology to books, providing a fascinating insight into the author’s extraordinary life.

 The area is also not short of family attractions, with Woodlands Adventure Park in Totnes being a firm favourite.
 Water rides, slides and indoor and outdoor play areas provide an exhausting day of family fun; a visit is sure to keep the little ones (and big ones) happy!